fboucquez/symbol-bootstrap/docs/enrolRewardProgram.md

 `symbol-bootstrap enrolRewardProgram`
 =====================================

 It enrols the nodes in the rewards program by announcing the enrol transaction to the registration address.
+You can also use this command to update the program registration when you change the node public key or server host.

 Currently, the only program that can be enrolled post-launch is 'SuperNode'.

 * [`symbol-bootstrap enrolRewardProgram`](#symbol-bootstrap-enrolrewardprogram)

 ## `symbol-bootstrap enrolRewardProgram`

 It enrols the nodes in the rewards program by announcing the enrol transaction to the registration address.
-Currently, the only program that can be enrolled post-launch is 'SuperNode'.
+You can also use this command to update the program registration when you change the node public key or server host.

 ```
 USAGE